envor/one-app/README.md

 ```

 > [!NOTE]
-> Sqlite is the default.
-You can set it to the name of any other connection you wish.
+> If you use a connection other than sqlite, you will have to ensure you have configured you credentials for the connection
 >

 Next, freshen your migrations, using the `database/migration/platform` path, and the name of your `PLATFORM_DB_CONNECTION`